Africa

 1⁄2 teaspoon cardamom spice

-1-2 Fresh Chili pepper or 1⁄2 teaspoon cayenne pepper or more
+1-2 Fresh Chili peppers or 1⁄2 teaspoon cayenne pepper or to taste

 1 fresh lemon

-In a large skillet, add oil, spiced butter, garlic, ginger, chili pepper, cumin, cardamom, paprika, sauté for about 30 seconds or more, be careful not to let the ingredients burn.
+In a large skillet, add oil, spiced butter, garlic, ginger, chili pepper, cumin, cardamom, and paprika, then sauté for about 30 seconds or more.
+Be careful not to let the ingredients burn.

-Throw in chopped collards, cayenne pepper, lemon juice, Continue cooking for another 7-10 minutes until flavors have blend and greens are cooked, according to preference.
-Adjust Seasonings –Salt and pepper, turn off the heat.
+Throw in chopped collards, cayenne pepper, and lemon juice.
+Continue cooking for another 7-10 minutes until flavors have blended and greens are cooked, according to preference.
+Adjust Seasonings (salt and pepper) to taste.

 Kelewele (pronounced Kay-lay-way-lay) is a popular Ghanaian dish made with fried plantains seasoned with spices.
 It is often served with rice and bean stew or alone as a vegetarian dessert or snack.